Keyboard shortcuts

 Important

-The list operation can only be used if your Model does not have any key fields.
+The list operation can only be used if your Model does not have any route fields.

 The list operation retrieves multiple records.
 By default, it will use a seek based pagination strategy.
 For example: